Censorship of Publications Board (Ireland): Amendments to the 1967 Act

 In 1976, the Censorship of Publications Board banned the Irish Family Planning Association's booklet Family Planning – A Guide for Parents and Prospective Parents – the Board considered the booklet "indecent or obscene".
 The Health (Family Planning) Act, 1979 deleted references to "the unnatural prevention of conception" in the 1929 and 1949 Acts, thus allowing publications with information about contraception to be distributed in Ireland.

-The Regulation of Information (Services Outside the State for the Termination of Pregnancies) Act, 1995 modified the 1929, 1946 and 1967 Acts to allow publications with information about "services provided outside the State for the termination of pregnancies".
+The Regulation of Information (Services Outside the State for the Termination of Pregnancies) Act 1995 modified the 1929, 1946 and 1967 Acts to allow publications with information about "services provided outside the State for the termination of pregnancies".
 However, no publications that advocated or promoted abortions were permitted.

 Since 2000

 On 11 August 1999, the entertainment listings magazine In Dublin was banned for six months because it was found to 'have been usually or frequently indecent or obscene.'
 It was investigated after complaints from the public regarding advertisements in the magazine for brothels posing as health studios.
 However, the Board did not suggest that the magazine's publishers were aware that they were brothels.

 The High Court lifted the ban, stating that its publishers should have been given the opportunity to state their case before the Board before the ban was implemented.

-On 18 May 2006 Lee Dunne's novel Paddy Maguire is Dead, a semi-autobiographical novel about a writer's descent into alcoholism, was released in Ireland after being banned for thirty-four years.
+On 18 May 2006, Lee Dunne's novel Paddy Maguire is Dead, a semi-autobiographical novel about a writer's descent into alcoholism, was released in Ireland after being banned for thirty-four years.
 The book was originally published in the United Kingdom in 1972, but was banned in Ireland on its release because it was thought to be indecent and obscene.
 The next six of his novels were also banned, making Dunne the most banned author in Ireland.
 He was unable to get a new book published in Ireland until the late 1980s.

-From 2000 to January 2018, a total of 34 periodicals and 11 books were referred to the board, of which 7 publications (all in 2003) were prohibited, and one book: "The Raped Little Runaway", for containing "numerous explicit descriptions of the rape of a child", the first book banned since 1998.
+Between 2000 and January 2018 a total of 34 periodicals and 11 books were referred to the board, of which 7 publications (all in 2003) were prohibited, and one book:The Raped Little Runaway, for containing "numerous explicit descriptions of the rape of a child", the first book banned since 1998.

 Criticisms

-The Censorship of Publications Act, 1967 remains in force even though the Irish social climate has greatly changed in the interim.
+The Censorship of Publications Act 1967 remains in force.
 Some current criticisms of the board include the fact that its meetings are held in secret, that all complaints must be considered by the board (for example, the Bible had to be considered when it was submitted in 1988), and that the board operates generally on the basis of standards and criteria that are vague and ill-defined.
-A thoroughly researched critical study was published in 1968 by Michael Adams, Censorship: the Irish experience, University of Alabama Press.
+A thoroughly researched critical study by Michael Adams, Censorship: The Irish Experience, was published in 1968 by the University of Alabama Press.